sovereign655/Star_Sonata2_UI_Mod/README.md

 # Star Sonata 2 UI Mod

+**Shout Out to Discord User ZEV & ShadowWolf for providing great feedback and recommendations.**

 This repository hosts the modifications for the Omega UI Mod created by markoz, tailored specifically for Star Sonata 2.
 The project aims to enhance the user interface to improve the gaming experience by providing a clearer and more efficient layout.

 ## Video Demonstration